 It’s published by Morton Newspapers and has been owned by the UK-wide group of regional and local newspapers Johnston Press since 2005.

-At the time of its foundation by Francis Joy and his two sons Henry and Robert it was called The Belfast News-Letter and General Advertiser, becoming simply The Belfast News-Letter and General Advertiser.
+At the time of its foundation by Francis Joy and his two sons Henry and Robert it was called The Belfast News-Letter and General Advertiser, becoming simply The Belfast News-Letter in 1769.
 Legally, it’s still registered as the Belfast News Letter, but the word “Belfast” was dropped from the masthead in 1962.

 It claimed a major scoop in 1776 when the ship carrying a copy of the Declaration of Independence to London was forced into harbour in Derry by a storm.
 The document was carried for transhipment to Belfast, where the News Letter‘s editor took his own copy and printed the complete text on the paper’s front page.